 My work involves writing stories about science for the general public and more specialized audiences, creating new teaching materials for workshops with teachers and pupils, helping scientists develop their communication skills, and helping other institutes improve their communications, outreach and education activities.

 I also write novels (if you’re an agent, CONTACT ME) and popular science books.
 My last project was a six-book set on themes related to genetics and evolution, with the U.S. publisher Facts on File.
-Currently I’m working on a book about a human genetics project involving a Turkish family with very short fingers and enormously high blood pressure, and their involvement over the last 50 years with a scientific project to find the causes of high blood pressure.
+My most recent book concerned a human genetics project involving a Turkish family with very short fingers and enormously high blood pressure, and their involvement over the last 50 years with a scientific project to find the causes of high blood pressure.

 The last thing you need to know about me is that I have spent many years as a professional musician, giving public and radio concerts and recording CDs with my instrument of choice, the viola da gamba, and a variety of other Medieval and Renaissance stringed instruments.
 The process of learning an instrument has a lot of similarities to learning science or anything else…